A tweet from Houston Rockets GM supporting Hong Kong protesters had international ramifications for the league

 Even the Rockets owner, Tilman Fertitta, denounced his GM’s comments, saying the team’s presence in Asia is about the promotion of the NBA, not politics.

-The NBA’s commissioner, Adam Silver, considers the league to be a progressive one.
+Silver considers the league to be a progressive one.
 In 2014, he banned the former owner of the Los Angeles Clippers for life and fined him $2.5 million for making racist remarks.

 However, in this situation he’s been criticized for rolling over to the authoritarian regime.
 He told the Wall Street Journal: “We have no choice but to engage and to attempt to have better understanding of other cultures and try to work through issues.”